DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

 Some US Laws that have elements dedicated to privacy:

-* **Fourth Admendment**
+* **Fourth Amendment**
   * basis for privacy rights within the US Constitution
   * reads:
         > The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.
-    * direct interpretation prohibits governement agents from searching property without a warrant or probable cause
+    * direct interpretation prohibits government agents from searching property without a warrant or probable cause
     * the courts have expanded their interpretation of the Fourth Amendment to include protections against wiretapping and other invasions of privacy.
 * [**Privacy Act of 1974**](https://www.justice.gov/opcl/privacy-act-1974)
   * most significant piece of privacy legislation
   * restricing the way federal government may deal with private information about individual citizens
-  * mandates that the US federal agencies maintain only the records that are necessary for conducting their businessand that they destroy those records when they are no longer required for legitament function of government
+  * mandates that the US federal agencies maintain only the records that are necessary for conducting their business and that they destroy those records when they are no longer required for legitemant function of government
-  * provides a formal procedure for individuals to gain access to records / and information about themselves that the governement maintains on them
+  * provides a formal procedure for individuals to gain access to records / and information about themselves that the government maintains on them
-  * severly limits the ability of the federal goverment agencies to disclose private information to others people or agencies without prior written consent of the affected individuals
+  * severely limits the ability of the federal government agencies to disclose private information to others people or agencies without prior written consent of the affected individuals
   * does offer exceptions involving the census, law enforcement, the National Archives, health and safety, and court orders
 * [**Electronic Communications Privacy Act of 1986 (ECPA)**](https://bja.ojp.gov/program/it/privacy-civil-liberties/authorities/statutes/1285)
   * makes it illegal and a criminal event to invade the electronic privacy of an individual
-  * broaded the Federal Wiretap Act, which previously covered communications traveling via a physical wire, to apply to any illegal interception of electronic communication or to the intentional, unauthorized access of electronically stored data
+  * broaded the [Federal Wiretap Act of 1968](https://en.wikipedia.org/wiki/Omnibus_Crime_Control_and_Safe_Streets_Act_of_1968), which previously covered communications traveling via a physical wire, to apply to any illegal interception of electronic communication or to the intentional, unauthorized access of electronically stored data
   * prohibits the interception of disclosure of electronic communication and defines those situations in which disclosure is legal
-  * protects against the monitoring of email and voicemail communciations and prevents providers of those services from making unauthorized disclosures of their content
+  * protects against the monitoring of email and voicemail communications and prevents providers of those services from making unauthorized disclosures of their content
-  * noteable provisions of the ECPA makes it illegal to monitor mobile phone conversations which is punishable by a fine of up to `$500` and up to 5 years in prison
+  * notable provisions of the ECPA makes it illegal to monitor mobile phone conversations which is punishable by a fine of up to `$500` and up to 5 years in prison
 * [**Communications Assistance for Law Enforcement Act (CALEA) of 1994**](https://www.fcc.gov/calea)
   * Amended the ECPA to require all communication carriers to make wiretapps possible for law enforcement with an appropriate court order, regardless of the technology in use
 * [**Economic Esponiage Act of 1996**](https://www.congress.gov/104/plaws/publ294/PLAW-104publ294.pdf)